CampusIoT/tutorial/meshtastic/README.md

 # Meshtastic

-Meshtastic is an off-grid messaging system using inexpensive hardware to create your mesh.
-Radios forward messages to the next node to distribute them over the network.
-Communicate kilometers/miles between nodes.
-Internet-connected relay nodes enable the conversation to move online too.
+Meshtastic is an off-grid messaging system using [affortable LoRa endpoints](https://meshtastic.org/docs/hardware/devices) for building dynamic mesh networks over kilometers.
+LoRa endpoints (aka nodes) [forward messages to the next node](https://meshtastic.org/blog/why-meshtastic-uses-managed-flood-routing/) to distribute them over the network.
+Messages can be encrypted using [AES256-CTR](https://meshtastic.org/docs/overview/encryption/) expect from radio-amateur bands.
+Internet-connected relay nodes enable the conversation to move online too using MQTT brokers.

 https://meshtastic.org

-## LoRa parameters

-LoRa physical layer : Meshtastic SyncWord is `0x2B`.

-Meshtastic adopts CSMA/CA, similar as to what is used in WiFi.
-This means that all transmitters must perform Channel Activity Detection (CAD)

-The amount of slot times to wait is randomly picked from a contention window (CW)

-## Routing
+## Message Routing

 When you send a message on your Meshtastic companion app, it is relayed to the radio using Bluetooth, Wi-Fi/Ethernet or serial connection.
 That message is then broadcasted by the radio.
 If it hasn't received a confirmation from any other device after a certain timeout, it will retransmit the message up to three times.